AdrienTorris/awesome-blazor/README.md

 * [BlazorServerTree](https://github.com/ctrl-alt-d/BlazorServerTree) A simple Server-Side Blazor sample app to deal with hierarchical data.
 * [Blazorships](https://github.com/bjorndaniel/Blazorships) Blazorships, a Blazor implementation of Battleship using SignalR.
 * [BlazorSignalRTest](https://github.com/danroth27/BlazorSignalRTest) Test with Blazor and SignalR.
+* [Blazor Summernote](https://github.com/shawty/blazor.summernote) Wrapper for the new MS Blazor framework, allowing the use of the Summernote Wysiwyg editor in a form.
 * [Blazor Survey](https://github.com/nutshellit/Blazor-Survey) A hybrid F#/C# blazor sample app to kick the tyres of blazor.
 * [BlazorTasks](https://github.com/BorowskiKamil/blazor-tasks) To-Do App.
 * [Blazor.Toaster](https://github.com/sotsera/sotsera.blazor.toaster) A Blazor port of Toastr.js.